abhi3700/evm-playground/README.md

 Following are the steps: [Video](https://www.youtube.com/watch?v=hZjk4D6wxGA)

 1. Sign up on Biconomy with email address & then verify.
-2. Give a native coin value limit like ETH amount (for Ethereum) per DApp, per user, per API key.
+1. Give a native coin value limit like ETH amount (for Ethereum) per DApp, per user, per API key.
+   * Here, Biconomy has deployed a `Forwarder.sol` SC for paying the gas-fee on behalf of the the contract deployer (who ensures native coin in the Biconomy setup page).
+So, Biconomy is the submitter (on behalf of SC owner/deployer) of the signed message by caller (user).

-3. Add DApp: name, sc_address, sc_abi
+1. Add DApp: name, sc_address, sc_abi
-4. Go to "Manage API": add DApp by name (filter), then select the function for which this gasless feature (meta-transaction) has to be enabled.
+1. Go to "Manage API": add DApp by name (filter), then select the function for which this gasless feature (meta-transaction) has to be enabled.
-5. Use the generated API during Biconomy SDK installation inside the code (FE, BE) via `$ npm install @biconomy/mexa` & then add this code:
+1. Use the generated API during Biconomy SDK installation inside the code (FE, BE) via `$ npm install @biconomy/mexa` & then add this code:

 ```ts
 import {Biconomy} from "@biconomy/mexa";